opencv/opencv/modules/ml/doc/normal_bayes_classifier.rst

     Trains the model.

 The method trains the Normal Bayes classifier.
-It follows the conventions of the generic ``train`` "method" with the following limitations:
+It follows the conventions of the generic ``train`` approach with the following limitations:

 * Only ``CV_ROW_SAMPLE`` data layout is supported.
 * Input variables are all ordered.